 We are happy to welcome you to stay with us as a family

 We cater for up to 4 family members (5 is sometimes possible).
-We have a double room, a twin room, a single room, and a study room for lessons and homework.
+We have a double room and a twin room.

 A family homestay will suit you if both parents and children would like to improve their English in a friendly family setting, while exploring central Scotland.